alukosdev/ccsp/reference/glossary.md

 Views software as a combination of interoperable services, the components of which can be substituted at will.
 ==- Service Levels
 Service levels indicate the minimum expected performance.
+==- Service Provisioning Markup Language (SPML)
+A method for automating account creation.

+- Standardized
+- Seldom implemented due to inflexibility and lack of vendor support
+- Older and uses XML, which is slow
 ==- Severity Assessment
 Performed by the customer organization to determine the importance of a particular patch or update.
 ==- Shadow IT